 In 1988 Aitch and I got married at Hella Hella.
 We had been frequent guests and would continue to visit often for years to come.
 The farm meantime had been declared a Natural Heritage site.
 It was going to be the first marriage on the farm, but a Pee Aitch (professional hunter) and his chick got excited one night around the braai fire and suddenly got married.
 Technically, you could call theirs a shotgun marriage, right?

-Here you can see the Natural Heritage plaque and certificate on the wall behind the bride-to-be:
+Here you can see their Natural Heritage Site plaque and certificate on the wall behind the bride-to-be:

 KCC mate Andre Hawarden made our wedding invites, complete with named rapids on the Dusi, Umgeni and Umko in case any guest wanted a quick paddle on the way!

 We started raising kids around 1998 and that led to less visits.
-Later Barry & Lyn sold the farm to a consortium led by a local estate agent who – finally – united the two Hella Hella farms into one logical unit, doing what I wished Barry could have done decades earlier.
+Later Barry & Lyn sold the farm to a consortium who finally united the two Hella Hella farms into one logical unit, doing what I wished Barry could have done decades earlier.
 Of course it’s always easy with someone else’s money!
-Oscar Wilde said “Advice is wonderful stuff – in the giving”.
+Oscar Wilde said “Advice is wonderful stuff – in the giving.”

 After Aitch’s first chemo in 2007 we went to Hella Hella for the first time since those days, staying in the lovely new cottages next to The Approaches.
 We woke up one morning and there was a big furry creature on Aitch’s pillow.
 It was her hair!